 Tears, Tear Glands, and Tear Ducts

 Tears are vital to the health and function of the eye.
 They are produced in glands inside the upper eyelids, as shown in the illustration above.
-These lubricating tears flow over the surface of the eye and unless we are producing excess (crying, for example), they will normally drain through very tiny holes called puncta, which are found in the inside corners of both the upper and lower eyelids.1
+These lubricating tears flow over the surface of the eye, and unless we produce excess (crying, for example), they will normally drain through very tiny holes called puncta, which are found in the inside corners of both the upper and lower eyelids.1

 Tears normally drain down through small channels and into a small reservoir, or lacrimal sac, and are reabsorbed by the body from here.

 A blocked tear duct is not necessarily at the opening of the duct; it can occur at any point between the punta and the lacrimal sac.

 Massaging Baby's Blocked Tear ducts

 If your baby has "mucky" eyes and the pediatrician has checked your baby over, the video below has helpful advice on how to help to open the tear ducts gently.